Sridhar-s-12/Ecsploitable/README.md

    - Open your virtualization software (e.g., VirtualBox or VMware).
    - Import the VM [ Single file is supported for both VirtualBox & VMware Workstation ]

-4. *Start the VM* || *Rightclick > Refresh 2 to 3 times in order to start configuration smoothly*
+4. *Start the VM*
    - Launch the virtual machine.
    - Use the credentials provided below to log in.
+   - *Rightclick > Refresh 2 to 3 times in order to start configuration smoothly*

 ## Default Credentials
 - Username: Ecadmin